mrxzac/AccountChanger/README.md

 `MaxWait` is an integer, indicating the **maximum time in seconds** that player who has chosen the account used to rejoin the server, if time used after choosing account longer then this, the choosing account will be expired and require re-choosing.

+This repository is under GNU General Public License v3.0.